-Dated: April 1, 2021
+Dated: June 15, 2021

-For the Employer For the Union
+For the Employer: For the Union:

 /s/ /s/

-Shea Isaksen, Labor Relations Planning and Strategy Analyst Leanne Kunze, Executive Director
+Scott Lyders, OFM Leanne Kunze

+Labor Negotiator WFSE/AFSCME Council 28

+- Executive Director

-DEPARTMENT OF AGRICULTURE
+A. DEPARTMENT OF AGRICULTURE

-An employee with less than forty (40) hours accumulated overtime in a month may be excused from an involuntary overtime assignment once per month; provided the excused overtime assignment does not interrupt service delivery and employees possessing the required skills and abilities of the excused position(s) are available.
-This provision will sunset June 30, 2021.
+An employee working within the Grain Program with less than forty (40) hours accumulated overtime in a month may be excused from an involuntary overtime assignment once per month; provided the excused overtime assignment does not interrupt service delivery and employees possessing the required skills and abilities of the excused position(s) are available.
+This provision will sunset June 30, 2023.